-The gardener no-plan meal planning method developed over years out of the necessity to combine planning meals with using what grows in our garden.
+The no-plan meal planning method has been developed over years out of the necessity to combine planning meals with using what grows in our garden.

 Meal planning is overrated

 Growing up I didn’t even know there was such a thing as a meal plan.
 We often had beans on Saturday and noodles on Monday.
 And maybe my mom had other tricks to get us all fed.
 But I do not recall her ever sitting down and writing up a plan.
 For the matter, I don’t even recall her using a recipe book or grocery list.
 We ate what we grew and what was in season.
+In the winter we used what was stored away in the pantry and root cellar.
 You can read more about how people lived simple yesterday here.

 Fast-forward to modern grocery dependent life and the flow of information on the internet.
 It seems like if you don’t plan meals and make a proper shopping list you waste money and will never feed a family properly.